nais/doc/docs/clusters/migrating-to-gcp.md

 See [Laws and regulations/Application PVK](../legal/app-pvk.md) for details.

+### How do I reach an application found on-premises from my application in GCP?

+Your applications must first be secured with [OAuth 2.0](../security/auth/README.md).
+Then, the on-premises application can be exposed to GCP through a special ingress.

+See the [NAV Security Guide](https://security.labs.nais.io/pages/guide/sonekryssing/gcp-til-fss.html) for details.

 ## GCP compared to on-premises

 | Feature | on-prem | gcp | Comment |